SendiAp/Remaining/README.md

-## Why was Pavlov's beard so soft?
-Because he conditioned it.
+## Did you hear about the kidnapping at school?
+It's ok, he woke up.